elastic/elasticsearch/CONTRIBUTING.md

 ### Importing the project into IntelliJ IDEA

 Elasticsearch builds using Java 13.
-Before importing into IntelliJ you will need to define an appropriate SDK.
+When importing into IntelliJ you will need to define an appropriate SDK.
 The convention is that **this SDK should be named "13"** so that the project import will detect it automatically.
 For more details on defining an SDK in IntelliJ please refer to [their documentation](https://www.jetbrains.com/help/idea/sdk.html#define-sdk).
+SDK definitions are global, so you can add the JDK from any project, or after project import.
+Importing with a missing JDK will still work, IntelliJ will simply report a problem and will refuse to build until resolved.

 You can import the Elasticsearch project into IntelliJ IDEA via: